rblack42/ACCweb.cosc2325/BasicArchitecture/Performance/index.rst

 pulled the heat out of the boards in the machine (hundreds of them).
 That worked well enough, but Seymour Cray (see :cite::`dictRef7`), who designed the Cray-1, wanted more speed.
-So the Cray 2, which powered the supercomputer center I got to run in the early 1990s, ws cooled by putting the entire machine in a canister full of an inert coolant!
+So the Cray 2, which powered the supercomputer center I got to run in the early 1990s, we cooled by putting the entire machine in a canister full of an inert coolant!
 The whole machine ran while bathed in this coolant!